Fiserv/universal-commerce/recipes/guest_checkout.md

 # How to make a guest checkout?

-Making a guest checkout, or an anonymous checkout, as its often referred to, is a fairly simple process.
-A few bits of a data are needed to successfully process an anonymous checkout/order.
-However.
-For starters, an orderId, merchantId, or storeId (depending on the configuration), and requested amount are needed to initiate a guest checkout.
+Making a guest checkout, or an anonymous checkout, as its often referred to, is a fairly simple process in uCom.
+A few bits of data are needed to successfully process an anonymous checkout or order, however.
+For starters, an orderId, merchantId, or storeId (depending on the configuration), and the requested amount are needed to complete a guest checkout.
+Below, we will break down what each field means and what kind of information is needed to successfully perform an anonymous transaction.

 ## Step 1: Generate an order ID